 The best historical site on Providenciales is Cheshire Hall Plantation, a late 1700s Loyalist cotton plantation.
 Today you can still see ruins of the Great House, the overseer’s house, the kitchen, field walls, cotton press bases, and wells.
 There’s also a small modern reproduction building that exhibits the cut limestone block construction that was utilized in the original structures.

 One of the drives often taken is down Venetian Road, which leads into the coastal Turtle Tail area.
 This region features a peninsula with the inland and shallow Turtle Pond on one side and the exquisite Caicos Banks on the other.
-The limestone ridges and hills here offer brilliant vistas, and there are numbers of luxury mansions and villas lining the shore.
-The most-famous of these is the expansive complex owned by the unique artist Prince.
+The limestone ridges and hills here offer brilliant vistas, and there are a number of luxury mansions and villas lining the shore.
+The most famous of these is the expansive complex once owned by the late artist Prince.

 Providenciales is one of the best beach destinations in the Caribbean, and visits to many of these pieces of paradise factors into most tours.
 There’s Grace Bay, Leeward Beach, the Bight Beach, Long Bay Beach, Taylor Bay Beach, and the secluded Malcolm’s Road Beach.